🆚 City Comparison — Europe

 Jordaan — Amsterdam's most charming neighborhood.
 Former working-class district now filled with independent boutiques, brown cafés, art galleries, and tree-lined canals.
 Walking distance to Anne Frank House.
 The quintessential Amsterdam experience.

 Canal Belt (Grachtengordel) — The UNESCO-listed concentric canals that define Amsterdam.
-Herengracht, Keizersgracht, and Prinsengracht — stunning 17th-century canal houses, boutique hotels, and central to everything.
+Herengracht, Keizersgracht, and Prinsengracht — gorgeous 17th-century canal houses, boutique hotels, and central to everything.
 Premium pricing but you're living inside a painting.

 🎒 Day Trips